ritchlee/trivia/README.md

   - Android Studio / Android Emulator

 ## Server

 - In a new terminal
+  - `cp .env.sample .env` and add your OPENAI API key
   - `cd backend`
   - `bundle install`
   - `bin/rails s`

 ## Mobile

 - In a new terminal
   - `cd mobile`
   - `yarn start`